-ENGL 150 3.0 Units Reading and Composition (1A)
+ENGL 150 3.0 Units

+Reading and Composition (1A)

-~Prerequisite: ENGL 120 or 120SL or English placement test.
+Prerequisite: English 120 or 120SL or English Placement Test or equivalent.

 This course is intended to develop and refine writing, reading, and critical thinking abilities.
 Various works will be read and discussed.
 Student writing is principally expository and argumentative.
 Methods of gathering, evaluating and documenting evidence will be emphasized.
-Transfer Credit: CSU/UC.
+Transfer Credit: CSU/UC